Solca: Geography

 The town is celebrated for its monumental Romanian Orthodox church, the former Sts.
 Peter and Paul's Monastery (1613–1623), also knowns as Solca Monastery, built by Voievod (Ruling Prince) Ștefan Tomșa II of Moldavia and closed by the Habsburgs in 1785, and a beer factory that ranks among the oldest in the country (1810).
 Salt springs are located in the northern forested area.
 Solca is also relatively close to the Cacica salt mine and the Arbore church.

 In Solca there is a Romanian traditional house which dates from the 17th century.
-This house was transformed in museum in 1971.
-Other points of interest are the motel (known as Hanul Solca), the sanatorium with the summer garden, the central park, Tomșa Vodă High School, the Roman Catholic Church (which dates from 1868) and Pietrele Muierilor (a monument of nature located near the town).
+This house was transformed into a museum in 1971.
+Other points of interest are the motel (known as Hanul Solca), the sanatorium with the summer garden and the central park, Tomșa Vodă High School, the Roman Catholic Church (which dates from 1868) and Pietrele Muierilor (a monument of nature located near the town).

 Despite the fact it has the status of a town, Solca has a rural aspect in many areas.
 During the Communist regime, around 10 apartment blocks were built along the two main roads that cross the town: Tomșa Vodă Street and Republicii Street.
 Solca isn't connected to the Romanian national railway system.

 The town administered the village of Poieni-Solca.
 Following a local referendum held in August 2004, Poieni-Solca split from the town of Solca in March 2007 and became a commune.